What we’re talking about

 When you and your team have aligned on your brand’s key personality traits and how they come together through language in a tone of voice, it’s time to draft a set of editorial guidelines that will cover all the essential information and context needed to make sure your personality comes through consistently in all your communications.

 Brands are increasingly publishing their guidelines online so there are plenty of examples to refer to.
-See guidelines from Mailchimp, Monzo, UNC, Zendesk and Uber for ideas about how you might structure your guidelines.
+See guidelines from Mailchimp, Monzo, UNC, and Zendesk for ideas about how you might structure your guidelines.

 Whatever the format, your guidelines should include: Your key brand traits with guidance on how to bring them to life in copy; A style guide noting any capitalisations and abbreviations and terms that should be written consistently (e.g. how product names and headings should be styled); List of words and phrases that you like using versus ones you don’t like using; Grammar rules you follow (e.g. US vs UK, oxford comma or not).